Weed in Indianapolis — complete guide (laws, culture, risks, buying, and FAQs)

 Snapshot — the short answer (what every reader needs to know) Weed in Indianapolis

 As of 2025, marijuana (cannabis) remains illegal under Indiana law, including possession, cultivation, distribution, and sale.
 Indiana allows very limited access to CBD / low-THC hemp extracts (strict limits on THC content), but there is no broadly legal medical or recreational cannabis program in the state.
 Marion County (Indianapolis) has experienced limited prosecutorial changes in recent years, but those local practices do not make cannabis legal — they only affect whether local prosecutors choose to bring misdemeanor possession cases.
 Several reform bills have been introduced in 2024–2025, but statewide legalization has not been enacted.
-(Indiana Treatment Centers) Weed in Indianapolis
+Weed in Indianapolis

 Table of contents Weed in Indianapolis